openhab/openhab-addons/bundles/org.openhab.binding.thekeys/README.md

 ### Setup

 - Create access for the Gateway from the app or from https://api.the-keys.fr
+- Go to the shares section of the lock (https://api.the-keys.fr/en/compte/serrure)
-- Open the share on https://api.the-keys.fr to get the share code
+- In the accessory shares table, get the code of your Gateway

 ## Supported Bridges